-Sykora’s NHL career spanned over 15 seasons, with eight of them coming with the Devils.
+Petr Sykora’s NHL career spanned over 15 seasons, with eight of them coming with the Devils.
 He accomplished quite a bit, as he appeared in the Stanley Cup six times, three of which were with the Devils.
-He hoisted the Cup twice with the organization (2000, 2003), and was a part of the “A Line” with Patrik Elias and Jason Arnott that led them to their 2000 Stanley Cup.
+He hoisted the Cup twice in his career and was a part of the “A-Line” with Patrik Elias and Jason Arnott that led the Devils to their 2000 Stanley Cup.

 Sykora’s production slipped in 2001-02, which led to a trade to the Mighty Ducks of Anaheim before the start of the 2002-03 season.
-But it wouldn’t be the last time he put on a Devils uniform.
-He was offered a professional tryout (PTO) by the team in 2011 after he spent a year playing in Europe.
+But it wouldn’t be the last time he put on a Devils’ uniform, as they offered him a professional tryout (PTO) in 2011 after he spent a year playing in Europe.
 He’d end up signing a one-year deal worth the league minimum of $650,000.
-And it proved to be a valuable signing, as he finished the season with 21 goals and 44 points on a team that made a run to the 2012 Stanley Cup Final.
+And it proved to be a valuable signing, as he finished the season with 21 goals and 44 points on a team that made a run to the 2012 Stanley Cup Finals.
 It’d also be Sykora’s last season in the NHL, capping his career totals at 721 points in 1017 games played.

-Guerin was the fifth-overall selection in 1989 and would make his NHL debut during the 1991-92 season.
-He would go on to play six full seasons with the club and was part of their ’95 Stanley Cup team.
-Halfway through the 1997-98 season, Guerin was traded to the Edmonton Oilers for Jason Arnott and Bryan Muir (from ‘Edmonton Oilers history: Team acquires Bill Guerin, Valeri Zelepukin in trade with New Jersey Devils for Jason Arnott and Bryan Muir, Jan.
+Bill Guerin was the fifth overall selection in 1989 and would make his NHL debut during the 1991-92 season.
+He would go on to play six full seasons with the club and was part of their 1995 Stanley Cup team.
+Halfway through the 1997-98 season, Guerin was traded to the Edmonton Oilers for Arnott and Bryan Muir (from ‘Edmonton Oilers history: Team acquires Bill Guerin, Valeri Zelepukin in trade with New Jersey Devils for Jason Arnott and Bryan Muir, Jan.
 6, 1998,’ The Edmonton Journal – 1/4/2017).
 That trade would pay off in 2000 when Arnott scored the Cup-clinching goal against the Dallas Stars in double overtime.

 Guerin’s greatest accomplishments would come in his post-Devils career.
 He was named an NHL All-Star four times (2001, 2003, 2004, 2007), and won the Stanley Cup a second time with the Pittsburgh Penguins in 2009.
-He has the 14th-most points all-time by an American-born player and became a U.S. Hockey Hall of Fame inductee in 2013.
-Guerin now holds a front office role with and has been the assistant general manager of the Penguins since 2014.
+He has the 15th-most points all-time by an American-born player and became a U.S. Hockey Hall of Fame inductee in 2013.
+Guerin now holds a front-office role with the Minnesota Wild, as he’s their current general manager.

-Muller may not have the championship rings that other Devils greats do, but he’s still one of the franchise’s all-time great players.
-He was the second-overall pick in 1984 and would go on to play seven seasons with the club.
+Kirk Muller may not have the championship rings that other Devils greats possess, but he’s still one of the franchise’s all-time great players.
+He was the second overall pick in 1984 and would go on to play seven seasons with the club.
 In those seven seasons, he finished with less than 70 points just twice and eventually earned the nickname “Captain Kirk.”

-General manager Lou Lamoriello would end up trading Muller and goalie Roland Melanson to the Montreal Canadiens for Stéphane Richer and Tom Chorske in 1991.
-That trade paid dividends for both clubs as Muller won the Stanley Cup with the Canadiens in 1993, while Richer was a part of the Devils’ 1995 Stanley Cup team.
+GM Lou Lamoriello would end up trading Muller and goalie Roland Melanson to the Montreal Canadiens for Stéphane Richer and Tom Chorske in 1991.
+That trade paid dividends for both clubs, as Muller won the Stanley Cup with the Canadiens in 1993, while Richer was a part of the Devils’ 1995 Stanley Cup team.
 Muller wouldn’t play for the Devils again and retired in 2003 with 959 career points.
-He’s still the franchise’s third all-time leading scorer behind John Maclean and Elias.
+He’s the franchise’s fourth all-time leading scorer, just behind Travis Zajac.

 7. Scott Gomez (Center)

-Devils fans may still hold a grudge with Gomez for signing with the New York Rangers, but his greatest accomplishments came with the Devils.
-He was the 27th-overall selection in the 1998 Entry Draft, and it didn’t take long for him to make an impact.
+Devils fans may still hold a grudge with Scott Gomez for signing with the New York Rangers, but his greatest accomplishments came with the Devils.
+He was the 27th overall selection in the 1998 Entry Draft, and it didn’t take long for him to make an impact.
 He made his NHL debut in 1999, making him the first Alaskan-born player in league history.

 Gomez had one of the best rookie seasons in franchise history, finishing with 70 points in 82 games.
 That was good enough to earn him the Calder Trophy as the NHL’s best rookie, becoming only the second Devil to do so to some guy named Martin Brodeur.
 And if that wasn’t enough, he also became a Stanley Cup champion as a rookie.
 By 2002-03, Gomez had appeared in three Stanley Cups in four seasons, winning it twice.
 He’d sign with the Rangers in 2007 but wouldn’t appear in the Stanley Cup Final again.
 He’s still the organization’s fifth all-time leading scorer and was the last Devil to win the Calder Trophy.